florisvb/Nonlinear_and_Data_Driven_Estimation/Lesson_1_Dynamics_Demo/README.md

 ![animated drone trajectory](drone_animation.gif)

+## Notes

+Derivation of the planar drone dynamics.

 ## Notebook A

 Topics covered:
   * Introduction of continuous dynamics functions of the form $\mathbf{\dot{x}}=\mathbf{f}(\mathbf{x},\mathbf{u})$
+  * Using latex (in jupyter cells) to display dynamics with colored highlighting
   * Integrating dynamics with `odeint`
   * Designing a trajectory and using model predictive control to determine the control inputs needed to follow it
     * We use a `pybounds` wrapper for functionality provided by `casadi` and `do_mpc`